These Hexie Hot Pads are a Breeze to Make

 Instructions are Included for a Version with Pieced Triangles!

-Leftover charm squares go together quickly into these charming hot pads.
+Leftover charm squares quickly combine to make these charming hot pads.
 They’re so easy to make that you’ll have a set completed before you know it.
-They make wonderful gifts too, so make extra while you’re at it.
+They make wonderful gifts, too, so make extra while you’re at it.

 Select six 5″ charm squares that work well together for each hot pad.
 Make two the same for a set, or make them different with some overlapping fabrics to tie them together.
 For example, use the same border with different sets of triangles.